-As a future language educator at Vanderbilt University, my classroom community will be founded on three principles: intercultural competence, communicative language performance, and meaning-focused, content driven instruction with an emphasis on formative assessment opportunities.
+As a language educator at Vanderbilt University, my classroom community is founded on three principles: intercultural competence, communicative language performance, and meaning-focused, content driven instruction with an emphasis on student-centered activities.

-Furthermore, I prize formative assessment and no grade on any assignment will be final, to the extent possible, if a student feels as if they can improve their performance.
-I want to cultivate a community of learners who feel comfortable when they share new words, forms and structures in a new language, that new is synonymous with excitement rather than intimidation.
+Furthermore, I prize cultivating a community of learners who feel comfortable when they share new words, forms and structures in a new language, that new is synonymous with excitement rather than intimidation.
 I hope to effectively incorporate humour and empathy into my pedagogical strategy, two words I came to admire from my reading of the teaching manifesto ‘A Radical Hope’, because I too was once a bundle of nerves who dreaded the moment upon which I was called.
 I will take from my personal experience as a second language learner and combine it with effective theory and practice in second language acquisition to ensure that my students enjoy learning and become better at it by incorporating properly scaffolded authentic texts (those made by native speakers for native speakers) and task-based activities which focus on using language, not just accumulating knowledge of it.

 French 1101: Introduction to French in the World (first semester)

 French 1102: Introduction to French in the World (second semester)